Achievable logoAchievable logo

 Order types summary

-In conclusion, it’s important to remember where the market needs to go for an order to trigger or execute.
-Many use “SLOBS” and “BLISS” to help them recall how order types work.
-The following visual is great to memorize and re-write on your scratch paper while taking the Series 7 exam:
+In conclusion, you need to know what the market price must do for an order to trigger or execute.
+Many students use the acronyms SLOBS and BLISS to remember how the main order types work.
+The visual below is a helpful one to memorize and rewrite on your scratch paper during the Series 7 exam.

 Summary of order types

-In case you were wondering, the ‘O’ in “SLOBS” and the ‘I’ in “BLISS” are only there to make an acronym.
+In case you were wondering, the “O” in SLOBS and the “I” in BLISS are only there to make the acronyms.

-Another item worth noting is when certain orders are adjusted for cash dividends.
+Another important detail is how certain orders are adjusted for cash dividends.

-When a company pays a cash dividend to their shareholders, their stock price drops by the amount of the cash dividend on the ex-dividend date (the day the stock begins trading without the dividend).
-The company loses an asset (cash), therefore the company is worth less than they were before the dividend payment.
+When a company pays a cash dividend, its stock price typically drops by the amount of the dividend on the ex-dividend date (the day the stock begins trading without the dividend).
+The company is paying out cash (an asset), so the company is worth less than it was before the dividend.

 Assume you place the following order: